-Many groups have performed intensive research on graphene RF MOSFETs with impressive performance, e.g., a record cutoff frequency $f_T$ of 427 GHz for a 67-nm gate graphene MOSFET [3].
-It turned out, however, that MOSFETs with pristine gapless channels suffer from relatively low power gains and, consequently, low maximum frequencies of oscillation $f{max}$ .
-Note that while a high $f_T$ ( $f_T$ is the frequency at which the small-signal current gain has dropped to unity, i.e., 0 dB) is certainly desirable, $f{max}$ , i.e., the frequency where the small-signal power gain and $f{max}$ of graphene MOSFETs is the poor saturation of the output characteristics of these transistors, which is caused by the gapless nature of graphene.
+Many groups have performed intensive research on graphene RF MOSFETs with impressive performance, e.g., a record cutoff frequency f_t of 427 GHz for a 67-nm gate graphene MOSFET [3].
+It turned out, however, that MOSFETs with pristine gapless channels suffer from relatively low power gains and, consequently, low maximum frequencies of oscillation f{max} .
+Note that while a high f_t (f_t is the frequency at which the small-signal current gain has dropped to unity, i.e., 0 dB) is certainly desirable, f{max} , i.e., the frequency where the small-signal power gain drops to unity, is the much more important figure of merit for RF transistors.
+The reason for the low power gain and f{max} of graphene MOSFETs is the poor saturation of the output characteristics of these transistors, which is caused by the gapless nature of graphene.
 Thus, the missing gap is an extremely serious problem for both logic MOSFETs with pristine graphene channels and for RF graphene MOSFETs.
-Figure 1 showing the $f{max}-f_T$ performance of graphene

-RF MOSFETs together with that of competing RF FET types indicates that in particular state-of-the-art III-V RF HEMTs (InP and GaAs mHEMTs, m stands for metamorphic) perform much better than their graphene counterparts.
+Figure 1 showing the f{max} - f_t performance of graphene RF MOSFETs together with that of competing RF FET types indicates that in particular state-of-the-art III-V RF HEMTs (InP and GaAs mHEMTs, m stands for metamorphic) perform much better than their graphene counterparts.